 But then there’s the other scenario which is a hand that bites its feeder

-A rearmed Japan will be a Japan that will question the US and such questions will invariably lead to breaks between them.
-Worry over China will unite them but should China recede as a threat, a Japan-US rivalry will likely come to the fore.
+A rearmed Japan will be a Japan that will question the United States and such questions will invariably lead to breaks between them.
+Worry over China will unite them but should China recede as a threat, an American-Japanese rivalry will likely come to the fore.
 There’s not much for that; human nature remains constant and nation states bring out murderous traits in all of us.